JamesClonk/backman/README.md

 #### Using Cloud Foundry tasks

 backman also supports running as a one-off task inside Cloud Foundry.
-Simply push the app as normal, stop it, and then run it via `cf run-task` with `./backman -backup <service_name>` as task command.
+Simply push the app as normal, stop it, and then run it via `cf run-task` with `./backman -backup <service_name>` as task command to run a backup.
+For restoring an existing backup you can use `./backman -restore <service_name> -filename <backup_filename>`.

 ## Configuration